Q: What is an RA and RD?

 Q: What is my room assignment?
 When will I receive it?

 A: Students now that have ability to select his/her own room through the housing application.
-You will know immediately after your pay your application and reservation fees.
-In addition, the Office of Residence Life will send placement letters via email to your preferred email address listed on your housing application periodically throughout the summer.
+You will know immediately after your pay your application and deposit fees.
+In addition, the Office of Residence Life will send placement letters via email to your email address listed on your housing application periodically throughout the summer.

 Q: Who is my roommate?
 May I contact my roommate before move-in?